HSG-AIML/SANE/README.md

 ```

 ## Contact
 Feel free to get in touch with us with any questions on the project or to request access to data and / or pretrained models.
-Reach out to `konstantin.schuerhol@unsig.ch`.
+Reach out to `konstantin.schuerholt@unisg.ch`.

 ## Citation
 If you use this code in your research, please cite our paper: